 This recipe can be doubled or tripled.

-- To keep vegan friendly, use agar agar as thickener.
+- To keep vegan friendly, use agar agar as a thickener.
 Otherwise, beef gelatin is recommended.